scotchoaf/Skillets/globalprotect/basic/README.md

 * GP mobile user connection using a local user database

-* Termination into untrust zone
+* Termination into a zone called GP_zone

 * Gateway and Portal configuration included

 ### Requirements
+* Generate a self-signed CA
+    * Generate a server certificate.
+The above root signing it.

-* untrust ethernet configured including IP address
+* untrust ethernet configured including IP address - Ethernet1/1

+* trust ethernet configured including IP address - Ethernet1/2

-* existing virtual router configuration
+* existing virtual router configuration - Tunnel interface will be added

 ### Next steps

-* security policy requirements
+* Commit the configuration and test

 * ???